-Start by selecting a bunch of favourites and see how they fit together (Do you know that you can heart-mark your favourites and easily see them gathered on one page?).
-If you like working digitally, you can collect all your favourites in one document and place them next to each other.
+Start by selecting a bunch of favorites and see how they fit together (Do you know that you can heart-mark your favorites and easily see them gathered on one page?).
+If you like working digitally, you can collect all your favorites in one document and place them next to each other.
 This way, you get a quick overview of what your future picture wall may look like.

 Once you have decided on your motifs, it is time to decide on the size of the prints.
 All Photowall's prints are available in several different sizes and you can choose with or without a white border.
 In addition, there are three different frames, white, black and natural.
 Here you can let the motif decide which frame fits best and mix as you like.
 Or you decide on a type of frame for everyone.

 There are thousands of different ways to hang prints.
 But sometimes it can be nice to stay within a certain style.
 Or at least inspired by something.
 Here are five different composition suggestions that may be helpful.